rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 		// ...
 	}
 ```
+CodeJam.PerfTests supports `IConfigSource` attributes from BenchmarkDotNet.
+Hovever, these are not recommended for use as they do provide much less control over how result comfig is created.
 As with `CompetitionFeaturesAttribute`, modifiers can be combined together.
 Check the *--Attribute annotations TODO: link--* section for explanation how modifier attributes are applied.